nass15456/CTFs/BuckeyeCTF/Real Smooth.md

 ![data base hilght](assets/dataBase_hilight.png)

-Before starting this challenge, my teammate told me that he found a vulnerability in this algorithm that mentioned that using the same key and nonce is unsafe, so i started from this hypothesis, i said to myself that there may be a way to recover the key and nonce but after seeing the opration apllied 20 round for this algorithm i gave up:
+Before starting this challenge, my teammate told me that he found a vulnerability in this algorithm that mentioned that using the same key and nonce is unsafe, so i started from this hypothesis, i said to myself that there may be a way to recover the key and nonce but after seeing the oprations apllied 20 round for this algorithm i gave up:

 ![chacha20](assets/chacha20.png)